abhilashhn1993/Project-Gorilla/README.md

 # Project-Gorilla
-My attempt at mentoring a bunch of humble students from various domains on Naxxatra Discussions by tutoring them with an Introduction to Data Analytics.
+My attempt at mentoring a bunch of humble students from various background with an Introduction to Data Analytics as part of Naxxatra discussions.

 The mini lecture series covered below topics
   1. Introduction to Data Analytics